Fyoncle/Elysium-Days/README.md

 <a href="https://github.com/Fyoncle/Elysium-Days/issues"><img src="https://github.com/Fyoncle/Elysium-Days/assets/63975256/1180fffe-2e90-4d93-bd59-e82f24aa3f6a" alt="Issue Report" style="width:20%; height:auto;"></a>

 ## What does this modpack provide?

 - **New Biomes** 🌎 Will you be able to visit all 90+ new biomes?
 - **New Blocks** 🧊 Plenty of new blocks to make a cozy house with!
 (1000+ Block Variants)
-- **New Structures** 🏰 Always wanted to reimagine the vanilla structures?...
+- **New Structures** 🏰 Always wanted to reimagine the vanilla structures?
+Now it is.
 - **Backpacks** 🎒 Now you can adventure for hours without fearing your inventory capacity!
-- **New Quests** 🎯 You can take bounty quests from villages!
+- **New Quests** 🎯 You can take quests from bounty boards in villages!
-- **Culinary Arts** 🍞 Now you can do baking and lot of other farm related things!
+- **Culinary Arts** 🍞 Now you can do baking and lot of other farming related things!
 - **Photography** 📷 Now you can flex on your friends by taking photos of your shaders!
 - **New Animals** 🐻 I think it's time to start a zoo, isn't it?...
 - **New Sounds** 🔊 The sounds of the game gonna make you feel like you're in an adventure series!